howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 ### Creating the Search page

-Next up, we'll be adding a search page to your app.
+Next up, you'll add a search page to your app!

 The search will be available under a new route and allow you to filter all links that have been submitted to your GraphQL API.